favourch/coretabs-academy/README.md

 # What is this ?
-This repo contains the official website of Coretabs Academy: www.coretabs.net
+This repository contains the official website of Coretabs Academy: www.coretabs.net

 # Contribution